bedax/system/INSTALL.md

 - backup
 - upgrade (without x running)
 - remove (in links and in dots):
-   - old gimp,
+   - old gimp
-   - old fish,
+   - old fish
-   - old node,
+   - old node
-   - virtualbox,
+   - virtualbox
-   - textadept,
+   - textadept
    - rsyncrypto
 - add virt-manager or gnome boxes
 - install ripgrep and fd with apt instead of cargo
 - install youtube-dl and flake8 with apt install of pip
+- remove xserver-xorg-video-intel
+   - make sure firmware-misc-nonfree and xorg.conf are still needed/relevant

 # install